MilkaShemkova/API-Testing-Portfolio/README.md

 * Testing HTTP methods: GET, POST, PUT, and DELETE.
 * Validation of Status Codes and Response Data structure.

 ## 🔗 2.
 Deployment link

 **Tested API:** FoodieApp API (Staging Environment).

+* **Note on Execution:** As this is an older test collection, some requests (e.g., PUT/DELETE) may fail due to **expired authentication tokens** or the **deletion of the test data** used previously.
+To run the full collection successfully, please ensure you **run the authentication request first** to obtain a valid token and re-create any necessary test data.

 ## 💻 3.
 Technology Stack